aabarmin/epam-java-cources/README.md

 has both benefits and drawbacks:

 * Benefit - nobody sees your code except yourself.
-* Drawback - nobody sees your code expect yourself.
+* Drawback - nobody sees your code except yourself.

 ## How to make a fork of this repository